 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-Doctors, researchers, scientists and patients alike are rapidly adopting XR applications to evolve healthcare as we know it.
-Augmented, virtual, and mixed reality are revolutionizing treatment and therapy, improving quality while cutting costs, and reducing risk during procedures.
-XR data science is shaping data visualization and providing solutions for biomedical processes and technologies.
-Research is also showing that immersive experiences could soon be prescribed as a means to treat everything from ADHD to Alzheimer's.
-Attend sessions in XRDC's Healthcare Track to hear from developers, meet innovative healthcare practitioners, and identify business opportunities and partnerships in this rapidly growing sector.
+Doctors, researchers, scientists, and patients alike are rapidly adopting XR applications to evolve healthcare as we know it.
+XR is revolutionizing treatment and therapy, improving quality while cutting costs, and reducing risk during procedures.
+Attend sessions in XRDC's Healthcare Track to hear from developers, meet innovative healthcare practitioners, and identify business opportunities and partnerships in this rapidly-growing sector.